Contact Us

 5

 Now you can measure the width of the opening where the doors will slide in mm in a minimum of 4 places.
 You should measure the top, the bottom and as many places as you can between and make a note of the smallest of the measurements taken.
 Please note that the opening width is essentially the total width of the sliding wardrobe, whether it is wall to wall, wall to end panel or end panel to end panel.
-If the difference between the smallest and largest measurement you take is more than 10mm, please make sure you advise the individual(s) installing the sliding wardrobe after you have placed your order.

 6